mnz88f/dt-docker/README.md

 WORDPRESS_DEBUG=false
 ```

+If DT is running on a LAN using an IP address, `MINIO_PUBLIC_DOMAIN` should be set to that IP address.

 ### Configure Caddy

 Caddy is a web-server which provides a reverse proxy for docker services.
 The file `caddy/conf/Caddyfile` defines what services will be exposed by this docker compose service.